GerHobbelt/owemdjee/README.md

   It uses the Leptonica library.

-- **jerryscript** [📁](./jerryscript) [🌐](https://github.com/GerHobbelt/jerryscript) --   [JerryScript](https://github.com/jerryscript-project/jerryscript/) is a lightweight JavaScript engine for resource-constrained devices such as microcontrollers.
-It can run on devices with less than 64 KB of RAM and less than 200 KB of flash memory.

-  Key characteristics of JerryScript:

-  * Full ECMAScript 5.1 standard compliance
-  * 160K binary size when compiled for ARM Thumb-2
-  * Heavily optimized for low memory consumption
-  * Written in C99 for maximum portability
-  * Snapshot support for precompiling JavaScript source code to byte code
-  * Mature C API, easy to embed in applications

-  Additional information can be found at the [project page](http://jerryscript.net) and [Wiki](https://github.com/jerryscript-project/jerryscript/wiki).

-- **jsoncons** [📁](./jsoncons) [🌐](https://github.com/GerHobbelt/jsoncons) -- a C++, header-only library for constructing [JSON](http://www.json.org) and JSON-like data formats such as [CBOR](http://cbor.io/).
-Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
-At its heart are SAX-style parsers and serializers.
-It supports reading an entire JSON text in memory in a variant-like structure.
-But it also supports efficient access to the underlying data using StAX-style pull parsing and push serializing.
-It supports incremental parsing into a user's preferred form, using information about user types provided by specializations of `json_type_traits`.
 - **kfr** [📁](./kfr) [🌐](https://github.com/GerHobbelt/kfr) -- an open source C++ DSP framework that contains high performance building blocks for DSP, audio, scientific and other applications.
-- **koan** [📁](./koan) [🌐](https://github.com/GerHobbelt/koan) --   a `word2vec` negative sampling implementation with correct CBOW update. kōan only depends on Eigen.

-  Although continuous bag of word (CBOW) embeddings can be trained more quickly than skipgram (SG) embeddings, it is a common belief that SG embeddings tend to perform better in practice.
-This was observed by the original authors of Word2Vec [1] and also in subsequent work [2].
-However, we found that popular implementations of word2vec with negative sampling such as [word2vec](https://github.com/tmikolov/word2vec/) and [gensim](https://github.com/RaRe-Technologies/gensim/) do not implement the CBOW update correctly, thus potentially leading to misconceptions about the performance of CBOW embeddings when trained correctly.

 - **libalg** [📁](./libalg) [🌐](https://github.com/GerHobbelt/alglib) -- the mathematical *ALGLIB* library for C++.
 - **libaom** [📁](./libaom) [🌐](https://github.com/GerHobbelt/libaom) -- AV1 Codec Library
 - **libavif** [📁](./libavif) [🌐](https://github.com/GerHobbelt/libavif) -- a friendly, portable C implementation of the AV1 Image File Format, as described here: <https://aomediacodec.github.io/av1-avif/>
-- **libcbor** [📁](./libcbor) [🌐](https://github.com/GerHobbelt/libcbor) -- a C library for parsing and generating [CBOR](https://tools.ietf.org/html/rfc7049), the general-purpose schema-less binary data format.
-- **libchaos** [📁](./libchaos) [🌐](https://github.com/GerHobbelt/libchaos) -- *Advanced library for randomization, hashing and statistical analysis (devoted to [chaos machines](https://en.wikipedia.org/wiki/Chaos_machine))* written to help with the development of software for scientific research.
-Project goal is to *implement & analyze* various algorithms for randomization and hashing, while maintaining simplicity and security, making them suitable for use in your own code.
-Popular tools like [TestU01](http://simul.iro.umontreal.ca/testu01/tu01.html), [Dieharder](https://www.phy.duke.edu/~rgb/General/dieharder.php) and [Hashdeep](https://github.com/jessek/hashdeep) are obsolete or their development has been stopped.
-Libchaos aims to replace them.
 - **libclip** [📁](./libclip) [🌐](https://github.com/GerHobbelt/clip) -- a library to copy/retrieve content to/from the clipboard/pasteboard.
 - **libcppjieba** [📁](./libcppjieba) [🌐](https://github.com/GerHobbelt/libcppjieba) -- source code extracted from the [CppJieba] project to form a separate project, making it easier to understand and use.
 - **libcsv2** [📁](./libcsv2) [🌐](https://github.com/GerHobbelt/csv2) -- CSV file format reader/writer library.
 - **libde265** [📁](./libde265) [🌐](https://github.com/GerHobbelt/libde265) -- libde265 is an open source implementation of the h.265 video codec.
 It is written from scratch and has a plain C API to enable a simple integration into other software. libde265 supports WPP and tile-based multithreading and includes SSE optimizations.
 The decoder includes all features of the Main profile and correctly decodes almost all conformance streams (see [[wiki page](https://github.com/strukturag/libde265/wiki/Decoder-conformance)]).
 - **libdi-dependency-injection** [📁](./libdi-dependency-injection) [🌐](https://github.com/GerHobbelt/di) -- \[Boost::ext\].DI :: your C++14 **one header only** Dependency Injection library with no dependencies
 - **libdivsufsort** [📁](./libdivsufsort) [🌐](https://github.com/GerHobbelt/libdivsufsort) -- a software library that implements a lightweight suffix array construction algorithm.
-- **libdtm** [📁](./libdtm) [🌐](https://github.com/GerHobbelt/dtm) -- LibDTM (Dynamic Topic Models and the Document Influence Model) implements topics that change over time (Dynamic Topic Models) and a model of how individual documents predict that change.
-This code is the result of work by David M. Blei and Sean M. Gerrish.
 - **libeigen** [📁](./libeigen) [🌐](https://github.com/GerHobbelt/eigen-git-mirror) -- a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 - **libevent** [📁](./libevent) [🌐](https://github.com/GerHobbelt/libevent) --   _libevent_ is meant to replace the event loop found in event driven network servers.